 rook-ceph namespace.
 You should be able to see the following pods once they are all running.

-The number of osd pods will depend on the number of nodes in the cluster and the number of devices and directories configured.
+The number of osd pods will depend on the number of nodes in the cluster and the number of devices configured.

 If you did not modify the

 cluster.yaml above, it is expected that one OSD will be created per node.